Icarus Transfigured by m. l. teague (page 11)

 The apologetic man introduced himself as Andrew Tommen, the caretaker for Willis Quadrangle.
 He expressed regret about the power situation, and about not being able to call the prior day, yet he was eager to see the new denizen comfortably settled.

 An opportunity presented itself to voice concern about the possibility of mice in the house.
-Mr. Tommen looked surprised, but said he would set traps to allay any fears.
+Mr. Tommen looked doubtful, but said he would set traps to allay any fears.
 Neither man was inclined to small talk, so the painter picked up his adventure where it left off.

 Scene: It was important for Aiden to make a safe map of the town.
 This was done not only to have a familiar and tested route to travel each day, but also to guard against appearing lost, out of place, or presumptuous wherever he should go alone.
 Such considerations, like his rehearsed replies and inconspicuous manner of dress, were pressing and paramount for the socially uneasy man.
 For the time being at least, the beauty of his neighborhood was the one thing on which he could agreeably resolve his mind.